International Engagement

 The FAQs provide answers to questions regarding international engagement previously raised by the University of Michigan community, covering topics such as travel policies, research collaborations, export controls, risk assessment, data security while abroad, insurance coverage, and emergency procedures.
 They serve as a quick reference to support faculty, staff, and students in navigating the complexities of international work and studies.

-- On August 15, 2024, NIH released a decision matrix to assist agency staff in assessing grant
+___________ - On August 15, 2024, NIH released a decision matrix to assist agency staff in assessing grant

 applications and ongoing awards for potential foreign interference.